 Short-term Care: Facilitates Functional Improvement

-This indicates the percent of short-term patients who saw functional improvements, such as with activities of daily living.
+This datapoint is a measure of the percentage of short-term patients who experienced functional improvements, such as with activities of daily living.
+Many would argue this is a reliable measure of a facility's rehabilitation services.

 Nearby Hospitals